 Recent Posts

-Earlier today (Wednesday), Yum Brands reported second-quarter adjusted EPS of $1.41.
-This surpassed our $1.23 forecast and sell-side consensus (according to Consensus Metrix) of $1.24.
+Earlier today (Wednesday), Yum Brands reported that its Q4 adjusted EPS amounted to $1.26.
+This was short of our $1.50 forecast and sell-side consensus (according to Consensus Metrix) of $1.42.
+We attribute most of the earnings miss to weaker-than-expected same-store sales for Yum’s largest three concepts.

 YUM (Post-Call): Robust Q1 Sales, But No Q1 Earnings Beat